FedRAMP/docs/markdown/combined/FRMR.HIGH.combined.md

 ---

+### FRR-RSC

+**These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.**

+#### FRR-RSC-01
+_Applies to:_ Low, Moderate, High

+> Providers MUST create and maintain guidance that includes instructions on how to securely access, configure, operate, and decommission _top-level administrative accounts_ that control enterprise access to the entire _cloud service offering_.
+>
+>  _Note: This guidance should explain how _top-level administrative accounts_ are named and referred to in the _cloud service offering_._

+#### FRR-RSC-02
+_Applies to:_ Low, Moderate, High

+> Providers MUST create and maintain guidance that explains security-related settings that can be operated only by _top-level administrative accounts_ and their security implications.

+#### FRR-RSC-03
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD create and maintain guidance that explains security-related settings that can be operated only by _privileged accounts_ and their security implications.

+#### FRR-RSC-04
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD set all settings to their recommended secure defaults for _top-level administrative accounts_ and _privileged accounts_ when initially provisioned.

+#### FRR-RSC-05
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD offer the capability to compare all current settings for _top-level administrative accounts_ and _privileged accounts_ to the recommended secure defaults.

+#### FRR-RSC-06
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD offer the capability to export all security settings in a _machine-readable_ format.

+#### FRR-RSC-07
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD offer the capability to view and adjust security settings via an API or similar capability.

+#### FRR-RSC-08
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD provide recommended secure configuration guidance in a _machine-readable_ format that can be used by customers or third-party tools to compare against current settings.

+#### FRR-RSC-09
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD make recommended secure configuration guidance available publicly.

+#### FRR-RSC-10
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD provide versioning and a release history for recommended secure default settings for _top-level administrative accounts_ and _privileged accounts_ as they are adjusted over time.

+---

 ### FRR-KSI

 **These requirements apply ALWAYS to ALL FedRAMP 20x authorizations based on the Effective Date(s) and Overall Applicability.**